PhD

 ABK Research

-My main research is popping improvisation as a somatic process, explored as time-based consciousness and interior sensation in my thesis, based on the concept I call Active Bodily Knowledge (ABK), and ABK Research as a practice-based approach to examine the temporal interrelation between consciousness and interior sensation in popping improvisation.
-In turn, I define what I call the bit before as part of the pre 'active' temporality of Active Bodily Knowledge in dance improvisation.
+My main research is popping improvisation as a somatic process, through a study of time-based theory on consciousness and interior sensation — as explored in my thesis, based on the concepts I call Active Bodily Knowledge, and ABK Research methodology as a practice-based approach to examine the temporal interrelation between consciousness and interior sensation in popping improvisation.
+In turn, I define what I call the bit before as part of the real-time millisecond experience of popping improvisation, as part of the pre 'active' temporality of Active Bodily Knowledge.

-A presentation based on ABK Research and movement workshops on Active Bodily
+A presentation and practice-based film on Active Bodily Knowledge and ABK Research methodology, and movement workshops on Active Bodily Knowledge are available on request.

 Related Research Interests